 From an economic perspective: an OVN is a group of agents that collaborate openly and transparently to produce and disseminate valuables -see value, while expecting some types of benefits in relation with everyone’s contribution -see NRP-CAS.

-An OVN is understood as a complex dynamical system, a living system, with an emergent structure (not imposed or predefined).
+An OVN is also understood as a complex dynamical system, a living system, with an emergent structure (not imposed or predefined).
 We are looking at autopoiesis or self-organizing systems.
 There are initial conditions for such systems to exist and basic requirements for such systems to succeed in their mission (as agents), which are characterized as a Critical Path.
 This stands in contrast with the traditional firm, as a form of organization, which comes with an organizational blueprint and a specific path of development from a statup to a mature company.

 Social networks, which can be open or closed, are organizational entities that have as a purpose to create new and nurture existing social relations.
 They generate fun, learning, a sense of belonging, understanding and support, security, ...
-Open value networks have as a main purpose to generate valuables.
+OVNs have as a main purpose to generate valuables.
 Building on this distinction, the social web (also called web2.0) becomes the faber web or web3.
 Faber web was coined by Tibi in this TEDx talk.

 See more on OVN history.